Route 1 (Iceland): Driving in winter

 Winter closures used to be more common in the past.
-In recent years, new tunnels such as the 7.4km long Vaðlaheiðargöng near Akureyri in the north, have reduced the need to close the road due to snow.
+In recent years, new tunnels such as the 7.4 km long Vaðlaheiðargöng near Akureyri in the north, have reduced the need to close the road due to snow.
 Prior to rerouting, the route between Breiðdalsvík and Egilsstaðir (over the Breiðdalsheiði plateau) in the east was often closed in winter.
 Route 1 was rerouted in November 2017, now using the somewhat sinuous coastal route via Reyðarfjörður, using (now former) Routes 96 and 92 to travel between the towns.

 Natural hazards

 Route 1 crosses a few glacial plains, such as Skeiðarársandur, which made the original road construction difficult in the 1970s.
 In addition, the Skeiðarársandur plain is subject to frequent glacial floods during or after eruptions on the nearby Grímsvötn volcano.
 Bridges and other stretches of road over the plains have had to be rebuilt as a result, notably during the eruption of Eyjafjallajökull in 2010, when the ring road was severed for several days in the south.
 These are not considered to a be a risk to everyday travellers as the roads are closed well in advance of a warning of a volcanic eruption.